Nicolasipr/ASMOS/README.md

 ## Getting Started
 ------------------

-This project was created with its sole purpose of studying assembly by NASM for a College project at Metropolitan University of Technology, as a research about how Assembly NASM works on this subject 'Computer Organization'
+This project was created with its sole purpose of studying assembly by NASM for a College project at Metropolitan University of Technology (Chile), as a research about how Assembly NASM works on this subject 'Computer Organization' with our professor help PhD.
+Michael Miranda, he helps us find resources, ideas and implementation about how things should work on ASM.

 Our code is merely taken by two githubs repositories [MikeOS](https://github.com/mig-hub/mikeOS) and [cfenollosa/os-tutorial](https://github.com/cfenollosa/os-tutorial), modified them and had learn how they work, some minor changes applies had been done, and I'm not taking credits of any of this work, if you want to know more about this implementation and how its done, I suggest to go to [MikeOS Offical Site](http://mikeos.sourceforge.net/) as well as [NASM Oficcial documentation](https://nasm.us/doc/nasmdoci.html).
+Kudos to them.